ant-design/ant-design/components/menu/demo/sider-current.md

 ## en-US

-Click the menu, get all the others closed to make the menu simple.
+Click the menu and you will see that all the other menus gets collapsed to keep the entire menu compact.

 ````jsx
 import { Menu, Icon } from 'antd';